Code-Institute-Submissions/b1ndark-project1/README.md

 ## Problems

 - I did have a problem with website running on Chrome, it was accused of being unsafe([Screenshot](assets/images/readme-images/bug/deceptivesite.png)), I tried it on different browsers such as Firefox, Safari, Microsoft Edge and they all worked fine with no issues.
-- I couldn't find any issues with any part of the code so I contacted google regarding the issue and requested them to verify the website by following this [steps](https://support.google.com/webmasters/answer/9008080?hl=en#cms&zippy=%2Csites-that-use-a-website-hosting-platform-wordpress-shopify-wix-etc).
+- I couldn't find any issues with any part of the code so I contacted Google regarding the issue and requested them to verify the website by following this [steps](https://support.google.com/webmasters/answer/9008080?hl=en#cms&zippy=%2Csites-that-use-a-website-hosting-platform-wordpress-shopify-wix-etc).
 After being verified, it was considered safe again ([Screenshot](assets/images/readme-images/bug/googlesafe.webp)).
 <br>

 [Back to the top](#algarve)